platformsh/platformsh-docs/src/frameworks/drupal7/redis.md

+---
-# Using Redis with Drupal 7.x
+title: "Using Redis with Drupal 7.x"
+weight: 6
+sidebarTitle: "Redis"
+---

 There are two options for using Redis with Drupal on Platform.sh, you can either use the [PhpRedis](https://github.com/nicolasff/phpredis) extension or the [Predis](http://github.com/nrk/predis) library.
-PhpRedis requires a PHP extension and should therefore be faster in most situations.
+PhpRedis requires a PHP extension (which we provide) and should therefore be faster in most situations.
 Predis is written entirely in PHP and so would require no PHP extension to install locally, but at the cost of some performance.

 If you are unsure which to use, we recommend using PhpRedis.